gitdumi/playwright-cucumber-boilerplate/README.md

 $ environment=qa browser=chrome headless=false windowSize=393x851 ./node_modules/.bin/cucumber-js tests/features/**/*.feature
 ```

+### Cucumber-multi-html-reporter

-Reports are generated in ./results/cucumber-html-report, and screenshots for failed steps are saved in the ./results/screenshots folder.
+Reports are run using scripts from ./package.json after each test execution.
+They are generated in ./results/cucumber-html-report, and screenshots for failed steps are saved in the ./results/screenshots folder.